crispab/everytoncounts/carbonguide.md

 2. **Reduce what you can**.
 Take concrete actions (see below) to reduce as much of your own direct footprint as possible.
 3. **Offset the rest**.
 Pay or invest (see below) to reduce greenhouse gas emissions elsewhere, until your net emissions are down to zero.

 Your “net carbon footprint” is the sum of all your activities that increase emissions, minus the sum of all your activites that reduce emissions.
 If you get on a plane, you increase your net footprint.
-If you plant a bunch of trees, you reduce your net footprint. **The goal is to get your net emissions down to zero**.
+If you switch from fuel car to electric car you reduce your net footprint. **The goal is to get your net emissions down to zero**.

 ## 1. Estimate your current footprint
 There are lots of [climate footprint calculators](https://www.google.se/?q=carbon+footprint+calculator#safe=active&q=carbon+footprint+calculator) out there, but here's a simple way to get a rough estimate: